What Colors Dogs See and Why It Matters for Dog Sports

 The Human's Color Spectrum

-You may be thinking that while knowing a dog's color spectrum may be an interesting piece of trivia, it really doesn't matter from a dog training perspective.
+You may be thinking while knowing a dog's color spectrum is an interesting piece of trivia, it really doesn't matter from a dog training perspective.
 After all, we aren't training dogs to drive, so it doesn't matter if they can see red stop signs or green lights.
 However, with the upswing in fast-paced canine sports, the dog's color vision becomes a very important piece of knowledge that can help keep the dogs safe.

 Why Does a Dog's Color Eyesight Matter in Canine Sports?